-- credit risk
+- · credit risk

-- liquidity risk
+- · liquidity risk

 - market risk

 - · interest-rate risk

-This note presents information about the Group's exposure to each of the above risks, its objectives, policies and processes for measuring and managing risk, and the management of capital.
-Further quantitative disclosures are included throughout this Financial Report.
 The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework and is also responsible for developing and monitoring risk management policies.
 Risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
 The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
 The Board oversees how management monitors compliance with the Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.